bibbox/bibbox-documentation/docs/index.md

 #  BIBBOX System

-This documentation describes BIBBOX Docker Framework! <br>
+This documentation describes BIBBOX Docker Framework. <br>

 * If you already know your way around Docker and just want to install a local instance on Linux, jump to [Install  guide](installation_v4_bibbox_linux)